 Graduated and Extended Repayment Plans

 If you don’t make that much money right out of college, but expect to in the future, graduated or extended repayment plans may be for you.
+But if you are one of the lucky ones that managed to find a job start after graduating, there are many companies that have implicated the student loan repayment benefit system, which allows your employer to help you get your financial situation back on track.
+Everyone knows that having this massive debt over your head can be difficult, but with this sort of help, hopefully you won’t feel as much stress as you initially did and finally get a plan in place to start repaying this back.
+There’s always someone out there that can be of assistance to you.
 The Graduated Plan has repayment terms from 10 to 30 years, whereas the Extended Plan has terms up to 25 years.
 Graduated plans are good for people who have less than $30,000 in student loan debt, because with $30,000 in loan debt or less, your repayment terms should be no longer than 20 years, and can be as short as 10 years.
 While 10 years is the same amount of time as the Standard Repayment Plan, your monthly payments are graduated and then increase over time, presumably with your increasing income.
 The Extended Repayment plan is an option for those who owe more than $30,000 in student loan debt, because those terms are extended out up to a 25 year repayment term.
 Under the Extended Plan, your monthly payments can either be fixed or graduated.
 These types of plans are good for those who can predict their income will rise over time, such as with steady raises or promotions, and who have less than $40,000 in student loans.
 If your student loan debt is between $40,000-$60,000, I’d strongly recommend using the repayment calculator to see what is better between graduated repayment plans and income driven plans.
 Income driven, described below, may be the better bet if you have over $50,000 in student loan debt.